 With reference to financial reward, it can be said that it is, in fact, by means of PM that employers can review the variable or contingent element of pay which relates to merit or performance, i.e. “pay at risk” (Lucas et al, 2006).
 PM will be, then, adopted as the process on the basis of which employers will take decisions on the allocation, or otherwise, of this element of pay.
 More in particular this decision will be made on the basis of the attainment of the goals previously settled.

-But to this extent, once again, comes to play the rating issue, which has been deemed “highly problematic” (Campbell et al. 1998), cause of problems in term of the validity and accuracy of the rating system used (London et al, 2004) and, since basically representing a form of control carried out by the employer, has also been considered more likely to hamper, rather than leverage, performance (Henry et al, 2000).
+But to this extent, once again, comes to play the rating issue, which has been deemed “highly problematic” (Campbell et al. 1998), cause of problems in terms of the validity and accuracy of the rating system used (London et al, 2004) and, since basically representing a form of control carried out by the employer, has also been considered as more likely to hamper rather than leverage performance (Henry et al, 2000).

-Clearly, problems deriving by establishing a direct link between financial reward and PM are not just limited to the measurement aspect.
-Hendry et al (2000) claim that achieving goals in rapidly changing environment is the more and more difficult, because the direct control exerted by individuals to the attainment of their own goals is often limited whilst is, instead, growing the interdependency relevance of the efforts made by different employees, not necessarily working in the same team or group.
+Clearly, problems deriving from establishing a direct link between financial reward and PM are not just limited to the measurement aspect.
+Hendry et al (2000) claim that achieving goals in a rapidly changing environment is becoming the more and more difficult, because the direct control exerted by individuals for the attainment of their own goals is often limited whilst is growing the interdependency relevance of the efforts made by different employees, not necessarily working in the same team or group.

-Albeit the number of businesses still linking pay to PM is sensibly declining there is still in the UK a relevant number of organisations linking PM to pay (Armstrong and Baron, 2005).
+Albeit the number of businesses still linking pay to PM is sensibly declining there are still in the UK a relevant number of organisations linking PM to pay (Armstrong and Baron, 2005).

-Also considering the intangible, non-financial, component of reward, as we have seen, PM has a relevant role to play.
+Also as regards the intangible, non-financial, component of reward, as we have seen, PM has a relevant role to play.
 The reference is to coaching, development, career guidance, quality of working life and growth, all aspects to which the continuous process of PM is openly devoted (Lucas et al, 2006).

 However, some serious doubts have been raised as for the possibility that a PM process might be effectively used, at the same time, at the two different levels of tangible and intangible reward.
 Williams (2002), for instance, argues that a PM focusing on both aspects of reward might result weakened on its developmental, intangible side.
 More directly, Baron and Armstrong (2005) suggest that PM should be exclusively developmental and that the reward aspect should be addressed by means of another, specific means.